apache/cloudstack-documentation/source/installguide/encryption.rst

 In the above default ordering, SHA256Salt is used first for ``UserPasswordEncoders``.
-If the module is found and encoding returns a valid value, the encoded password is stored in the user table's password column.
+If the module is found and encoding returns a valid value, the encoded password is stored in the User table's password column.
 If it fails for any reason, the MD5UserAuthenticator will be tried next, and the order continues.
 For ``UserAuthenticators``, SHA256Salt authentication is tried first.
-If it succeeds, the user is logged into the Management server.
-If it fails, md5 is tried next, and attempts continues until any of them succeeds and the user logs in .
-If none of them works, the user is returned an invalid credential message.
+If it succeeds, the User is logged into the Management server.
+If it fails, md5 is tried next, and attempts continues until any of them succeeds and the User logs in .
+If none of them works, the User is returned an invalid credential message.